 Why Modify Your Router?

-Below we will touch upon how a modified router can help you.
-Whatever the environment, Router-Mods is here to help.
+Below touches upon how a modified router can help you.

 Signal is one of the most important factors that determines the stability and performance of 3G/4G/5G connections.
 Better signal results in higher throughput and connection stability.

-Routers are reliant on their internal antennas for their signal. however routers are normally place inside at low level behind solid objects such as walls doors and windows and neighbouring buildings, these objects play a big part of blocking/reducing the signals the router receives.
+Routers are reliant on their internal antennas for a signal.
+However, routers are normally placed inside at a low level and behind solid objects, such as walls, doors, windows and neighbouring buildings.
+These objects play a big part in blocking and reducing the signal to the router.

-Using a modified router allows you to use and install external antennas to overcome these restrictions allowing you to achieve the best signal for your environment.
+Using a modified router allows you to use and install external antennas to overcome these restrictions.
+Allowing you to achieve the best signal for your connection.

-Some routers do have factory external antennas inputs, but we will talk about this below.
+Some routers have factory external antennas inputs, this is explained below.

 4G Router Factory Antenna Ports

-Many routers come with factory antenna ports, allowing you to attached a 2×2 external antenna.
+Many routers come with factory antenna ports, allowing the attachment of a 2×2 external antenna.
 Many routers also specify they have 4×4 MIMO technology (4 Internal antennas).
 This is great right?
 Wrong!

-While the router maybe using 4 internal antennas but receiving weak signal, the router will be utilising 4×4 MIMO and CA (Carrier Aggregation) technology performance increases.
-When you choose to use to use the external antenna ports, although you might be achieving better signal with external antenna the routers capabilities are actually reduced to 2×2 MIMO and limited CA capabilities.
-The internal antennas are disabled.
+Whilst using four internal antennas and receiving weak signal, the router will be utilising 4×4 MIMO and CA (Carrier Aggregation) performance increases.
+When using factory external antenna ports, the internal antennas are disabled.
+When using factory ports, the routers capability and performance is reduced to 2×2 MIMO with limited CA, despite receiving better signal.

-This is where the modification comes in, as the modification exposes all the internal antenna connections.
-This allows you to take full advantage of the routers full potential while using external antennas to achieve the best signal and throughput possible.
+This is where the modification comes in, as it exposes all of the internal antenna connections.
+This allows you to take advantage of the routers full potential using external antennas achieving the best possible signal and throughput.

 5G Router Factory Antenna Ports

-Take into consideration the “4G Factory Antenna Outputs” section above as this still applies to 5G routers too.
-But things are a little different for 5G routers and their factory antenna ports.
+Taking into consideration the “4G Factory Antenna Outputs” as above, this still applies to 5G routers too.
+Things are a little different for 5G routers and their factory antenna ports.

-While 4G routers have reduce capabilities when using factory antenna ports.
-Many 5G router antenna ports are for 5G only, they do not work for 4G.
-Many people buy antennas with hopes of using these antenna ports and see not difference in signal or throughput.
+Unlike 4G routers, factory antenna ports on 5G routers are for 5G only, they do not work for 4G.
+Many people buy antennas with the hope of using these antenna ports for 4G and see no difference in signal or throughput.

 5G NSA uses the backbone of the 4G infrastructure, this means that 5G can not work without 4G.
 Both 5G and 4G are then used in parallel to produce the overall throughput.
 4G connection must also connect to a 4G ENDC uplink mast (not all masts have this).
 What does this mean?